-Many Parks and Recreation Centers are transitioning from hard copy printed brochures to interactive online versions.
-Not only is this a much cheaper option but it is also a greener way of communicating with your customers and offers 24/7 access to the most up-to-date recreation information.
-By sharing your interactive guide on your website you can also drive traffic through search engine optimization in your content and actively track and measure how many people are accessing and using your guide using web analytics.
+One such alternative is the transition from printed brochures to interactive online versions.
+Not only is this a much cheaper option, but it is also a greener way of communicating with your customers and offers 24/7 access to the most up-to-date recreation information available.
+By sharing your interactive guide on your website, you can drive traffic through search engine optimization in your content and actively track and measure how many people are accessing and using your guide using web analytics.

-Once you’ve created your online guide, it’s important to promote it using multiple channels in order to educate your customers about this online resource and encourage them to start using it.
+Once you’ve created your online guide, it’s important to promote it using multiple channels so you can educate your customers about this online resource and encourage them to start using it.

-Website – Place a clear prominent link to your guide on your website.
-Hint: Use an image of the front page of your guide as the click-thru link, this will highlight it and attract more attention and clicks.
+Hint: Use an image of the front page of your guide as the click-thru link, this will highlight it and attract more attention.

-Email – Consider including a link to your online brochure in your standard email signatures and be sure to highlight it in any e-newsletters you send out to the community.
+Consider adding a link to your online brochure in your standard email signatures, and be sure to highlight it in any e-newsletters or marketing emails you send out to the community.
 If you do send it out via an e-blast, make sure you have a great CTA button to entice current and potential customers to click on it.

 QR codes, text messages, posters, flyers, postcards and POP displays are all great ways to drive customers online to check out your interactive guide if they are visiting your facilities.
 Make sure the link is memorable and not too long to enter in on a computer or smart device if you are using any type of physical marketing.
 If it is too long or too hard to remember, then people likely won’t remember it well enough to type it in and check it out.

 Transitioning to an Online Recreation Guide

 Although there is a growing trend toward bringing guides online, some community organizations are reluctant to move away from an offline brochure completely.
 If this is the case, consider a gradual transition by reducing the size of your current publication by reducing the amount of content in your printed guide and supplement it with an online version.